Bridge is a free program.

 What makes Bridge different besides the cost?

-• Our goal is to remove some of the barriers that would make it hard for you to come to class.
-That’s why we want to help with books and bus tokens.
+- Our goal is to remove some of the barriers that would make it hard for you to come to class.

 The program runs from October to June each year.
 Classes start each October, although applications are accepted throughout the year.
-Classes meet on two evenings a week at one of two locations, Antioch University Los Angeles in Culver City and Boyle Heights Technology Youth Center.
+Classes meet online in a virtual Zoom environment with students from around the world.

 Antioch University Los Angeles